 Two additional keys are:

-The chart below shows how much you need to save each month to retire with $1 million, depending on the age you start saving.
+The chart below shows how much you need to save each month to retire at 65 with $1 million, depending on the age you start saving (and assuming a 7% annual return).
 As you can see, the sooner you start, the easier it is to meet your goal.

 If you give your money enough time to compound and add to it along the way, it can grow into true wealth.